weavora/mink-extra-context/README.md

 		Line 3
 		"""

-		Then the "Textarea" field should contain:
+		The "Textarea" field should contain:
 		"""
 		Line 1
 		Line 2